Grid Conditions At a Glance

 Disclaimer: MISO notifications are official communications authored by the control room shift manager.
 The notification takes precedence over what may be shared visually on the Grid Conditions gauge.

-The needle pointing to "Yellow" signifies the grid is stable and MISO has issued one or more of the following notifications:
+The grid is stable and MISO has issued one or more of the following notifications:

 Conservative Operations: Used for situational awareness, the conservative operations notification asks MISO members to defer, delay, or recall any non-essential maintenance.
 This notification provides MISO member operators an indication that system conditions may require special attention.